Inist-CNRS/lodex-use-cases/openalex/README.md

 3. Upload the model :

+4. Launch all enrichments :

-4. Publish and Explore your data
+5. Publish and Explore your data